Ricci flow and the determinant of the Laplacian on non-compact surfaces: Introduction

 and, if this condition holds at the cusp ends, we say that they are totally geodesic.
 Unless otherwise stated, we will usually assume that the metrics considered are totally geodesic.

-In this paper, we propose to define and study the determinant of the Laplacian on such surfaces.
+In this paper, we propose to define and study the determinant of the (positive definite) Laplacian on such surfaces.
 On compact manifolds, the determinant of the Laplacian is a global spectral invariant originally defined by Ray and Singer \cite{Ray-Singer} using the zeta function of the Laplacian to regularize the product of its non-zero eigenvalues.
-For a non-compact manifold, the Laplacian generally has not only eigenvalues but also continuous spectrum and further regularization is necessary to define its determinant.
+For a non-compact manifold, the Laplacian typically has both point spectrum and continuous spectrum, which means further regularizations are necessary to define its determinant.
 One approach, due to M\"uller \cite{Mueller:RD} and extended to our situation by the second author \cite{Aldana} and by Borthwick, Judge, and Perry \cite{BJP:Duke}, is to define a relative determinant by comparing the Laplacian to a model operator along the ends of the manifold.
 For non-compact surfaces with constant curvature, other approaches involve techniques from hyperbolic geometry, e.g., \cite{Efrat1},\cite{Efrat2} \cite{TZ1}, \cite{BJP:Selberg}.
-We follow a method originally due to Richard Melrose \cite{APSBook} that allows us to use refined information about the Schwartz kernel of the heat kernel (from \cite{Albin2} and \cite{Vaillant}) to define its {\em renormalized} trace and extend the definition of the zeta function and determinant.
+We follow a method originally due to Richard Melrose \cite{APSBook} that allows us to use refined information about the Schwartz kernel of the heat operator (from \cite{Albin2} and \cite{Vaillant}) to define its {\em renormalized} trace and extend the definition of the zeta function and determinant.
 This method has the advantage of being very flexible and systematic.
 It has been used by Andrew Hassell in his proof of the Cheeger-M\"uller theorem \cite{Hassell}, and in recent work of two of the authors \cite{Albin-Rochon1, Albin-Rochon2, Albin-Rochon3}.